saracor/SplashFishBot/README.md

 ## Usage

-Find a location with no other fishers as other bobbers will confuse the bot.
-Start the script and enjoy.
+Find a location with no other fishers/players as other bobbers and sound from other players will confuse the bot.
+Start the script and enjoy the fish.
 ```
 python splash.py
 ```